tobirasmu/Master-Thesis-2020/Classifying MNIST/README.md

 ## Timing

+#### layer_timing_functions.py
+Holds the classes for single layer architectures to be used for timing a single layer

 #### pic_timing.py
 Is a function that times the trained network and the decomposition and calculates the uncertainties of the timing.
-Also the vgg-16 network is timed both originally - and compressed.
+Also the vgg-16 network is timed both originally and compressed in order to test the methods on bigger networks.